pkgw/onegoodtutorial/content/in-depth/installation-instructions.md

 The [daschlab] visualization and analysis package integrates tightly with [JupyterLab], which is often finicky to install.
-So its installation instructions guide users towards installing it into its own environment, use a web-hosted `requirements.txt` file to avoid a download step:
+So its installation instructions guide users towards installing it into its own environment, using a web-hosted `requirements.txt` file to avoid a download step:

 [daschlab]: https://dasch.cfa.harvard.edu/dr7/install-daschlab/